 Block employee wage rates

 New Commonwealth workplace laws, including the Modern Horticulture Award 2010 and National Employment Standards came into effect on 1 January, 2010.
-The latest national wage review, announced on 1 June 2016, resulted in a wage adjustment which applied from 1 July 2016.
+The latest national wage review resulted in a wage adjustment which applied from 1 July 2017.

 Modern Horticulture Award – important features for the dried grape industry: